bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 TODO

-Now use getCities to build a hook and use it.
+Now use getCities to build a Hook and use it.

 ### Solution